-- Avoid contact with the eyeball.
+Avoid contact with the eyeball.

-Depending on the cause, your vet may prescribe:
+Depending on the cause, a vet may prescribe:

 - Topical medication.

 These can be given orally, through ointments or sprays.
-Eye drops might also be needed, and Anti-inflammatories are useful for reducing swelling from infection or trauma.
+Eye drops might also be needed, and anti-inflammatories are beneficial for reducing swelling from infection or trauma.

 - Tylosin spray.